Ted Cruz Urges Illinois Republicans To Avoid Nazi Arthur Jones When Voted

 United States Senate candidate Ted Cruz made a decisive statement about the Illinois election for the third congressional district.
 Cruz clearly told people not to vote for the official Republican candidate because he is “an avowed Nazi” named Arthur Jones.

-Vanity Fair reports that Cruz tweeted out that residents of Illinois should vote, but not for Jones who has affiliated himself with the Nazi party for over forty years.
+Vanity Fair reports that Cruz tweeted out that residents of Illinois should vote, but not for Jones who has affiliated himself with the Nazi party for more than 40 years.

 “This is horrific.
 An avowed Nazi running for Congress.
 To the good people of Illinois, you have two reasonable choices: write in another candidate, or vote for the Democrat.
 This bigoted fool should receive ZERO votes.”